Self-Reported Student Academic Record (SSAR)

 Student Self-Reported Academic Record (SSAR)

 USF reviews incoming freshmen via their self-reported academic record (SSAR).
 You must submit your SSAR to be considered for admission.
+It is critical to take the time to understand and accurately complete the SSAR before you submit to the Office of Admissions.

 The Self-Reported Academic Record (SSAR) is a way for you to self-report your courses and grades that you have received, or expect to receive, to support your application.
 The SSAR replaces the high school and college transcripts portion of your initial application.
 Accuracy is essential, so make sure you have a copy of your high school transcript available for reference when creating your SSAR.